Introduction

 To protect 'first-to-market' advantage of the proprietary Bitcoin Spark system, only conceptual information will be provided here.
 Full details of functionality will be released towards launch date to avoid 'fast forks' of our work.

-Proof-of-Process is a consensus mechanism blend between 'proof-of-work' and 'proof-of-stake.'
 This proprietary system rewards miners/validators for confirming blocks on the network and for providing processing power to those using the network for computational tasks.
 The work required and power consumption for block confirmation is relatively low.

 This reward is calculated algorithmically, with weighting skewed towards processing power (the 'work' aspect of consensus), and both rewards per additional power and rewards per larger stake size decrease exponentially to ensure no single entity can capture network control.